samomidi/Predicting-Oxygen-intake---R-and-SAS-bootstrapping-/README.md

   (Further measurements for the unoptimized lmboot function were not performed due to the extremely long time they would have taken)
 <br> <br> <br>
 References:<br>
+The following references were used to understand the matrix calculation of the coefficients: <br>
 https://onlinecourses.science.psu.edu/stat501/node/382/ <br>
 https://www.itl.nist.gov/div898/handbook/pmd/section4/pmd431.htm <br>
 http://nitro.biosci.arizona.edu/courses/EEB581-2006/handouts/LinearI.pdf <br>